 A continuous transfer is selected if ADC10CT bit is set.
-The DTC will not stop after block one in (one-block mode) or block two (two-block mode) has been transferred.
+The DTC does not stop after block one (in one-block mode) or block two (in two-block mode) has been transferred.
 The internal address pointer and transfer counter are set equal to ADC10SA and n respectively.
 Transfers continue starting in block one.
-If the ADC10CT bit is reset, DTC transfers cease after the current completion of transfers into block one (in the one-block mode) or block two (in the two-block mode) have been transfer.
+If the ADC10CT bit is reset, DTC transfers cease after the current completion of transfers into block one (in one-block mode) or block two (in two-block mode) have been transferred.